sumitsingh553/sumitsingh553/README.md

 - 👋 Hi, I’m @sumitsingh553
-- 👀 I’m interested in ...
+- 👀 I’m interested in DevOps projects.
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on things that are related to DEVOPS culture.
-- 📫 How to reach me -- singrohanitu@gmail.com
+- 💞️ talk about Git, Jenkins, Ansible, Dcoker, Kubernetes, Terraform.

 <!---
 sumitsingh553/sumitsingh553 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.